QuantumSimulator

 Hidden phase revealed by interference

-5. 5The hidden phase became a visible bit flip through interference.
-This is HZH = X in action.
+5. 5The hidden phase flip became a visible bit flip through interference.
+This is the identity HZH = X in action.

-• Interference circuits where hidden phase steers the final outcome
+• Interference circuits where a hidden phase steers the final measurement outcome

-• Error correction: Z errors are phase-flip errors
+• Error correction, where Z errors represent phase-flip errors

-• Z² = I — two phase flips cancel
+• Z² = I — two phase flips cancel, returning the state to its original form

-• HZH = X — a phase flip becomes a bit flip in the Hadamard basis
+• HZH = X — a phase flip becomes a bit flip when you switch to the diagonal basis using Hadamard

-• Z = RZ(π) up to global phase
+• Z = RZ(π) up to a global phase factor that does not affect measurements

-• CZ is the controlled version and is symmetric between qubits
+• CZ is the controlled version of Z and is symmetric between the two qubits

 Test your understanding